-When a noncitizen comes into the custody of Immigration and Customs Enforcement (ICE), one of the first things that the deportation officer will do is determine whether or not to grant a bond.
-A bond is money that someone such as a relative, friend, or bond company pays to the government allowing the person to be released from custody and return to his or her home in the U.S. while going through removal proceedings before an immigration judge.
-(See Can I pay a bond to get a relative out of immigration detention?)
+When a foreign noncitizen comes into the custody of U.S. Immigration and Customs Enforcement (ICE), one of the first things that the deportation officer will do is determine whether or not to grant a bond.
+A bond is money paid to the U.S. government (often by a friend, relative, or bond company) allowing the person to be released from custody while going through removal proceedings before an immigration judge.
+It's meant to guarantee that the person will show up for their hearings, since if they don't, the government keeps the money.
+(See Can I Pay a Bond to Get a Relative Out of Immigration Detention?)

 The grounds for mandatory detention always involve some criminal activity on the part of the noncitizen.
-The exact type of criminal activity depends on whether immigration authorities are charging you with being inadmissible to the United States or deportable from the United States.
+The exact type depends on whether U.S. immigration authorities are charging them with being inadmissible to the United States or deportable from the United States.

-The document containing the immigration charges against you, called a Notice to Appear, tells you whether the government is charging you with inadmissibility or deportability.
+The document containing the immigration charges against you, called a Notice to Appear (NTA), tells you which one the government is charging you with.
 If you were legally admitted to the United States the last time you came, you're subject to grounds of deportability.
 If you were never legally given permission to come to the U.S., or if you come back from a trip outside the U.S. after having committed a certain type of crime, you're subject to the grounds of inadmissibility.

 Briefly summarized, the criminal grounds of mandatory detention for people who are inadmissible include commission of:

-An actual conviction is not required in all cases.
-If you admitted committing certain crimes, or there's enough evidence to suggest to the immigration authorities that you committed certain crimes, you can be subject to mandatory detention.
+An actual conviction is not required in all of the above cases.
+If you admitted committing certain crimes, or there's enough evidence to suggest to U.S. immigration authorities that you committed certain crimes, you can be subject to mandatory detention.

 For people who are deportable based on criminal convictions, the grounds of mandatory detention include commission of:

 Is there anyone with a criminal record who won't end up detained by ICE while their removal proceedings are ongoing?
 Just a few.
-First, there may be some people whose crimes don't fit the grounds listed above—for example, who committed a minor theft that didn't involve moral turpitude, or who was arrested for DUI.
+First, there might be some whose crimes don't fit the grounds listed above—for example, who committed a minor theft that didn't involve moral turpitude, or who were arrested for a DUI.

 If you disagree with the finding that you are must be held in detention, either because you were released from criminal custody prior to October 8, 1998, or because you do not believe you fall under one of the grounds above, you can ask the immigration judge for what's called a "Joseph hearing."